Business Graph

 FAQ Canadian Controlled Private Corporations - Taxing Passive and Investment Income

 As mentioned when I started this article, completing Canadian controlled private corporations' tax returns is not my forte.
 You need to know a fair bit about the Income Tax Act (ITA) so you understand your deductions and special elections.
-Here are just a few ITA references you might come across when you read your T2 prepared by your accountant if you have passive income.

 What is subsection 20(12) deduction of the ITA?
 Income tax withholdings of foreign income